Reality Checking Hummus

 OK, I can hear you all running to your fridges and checking that your pot of hummus is still there and any trip to a U.K. supermarket will expose this statement as partly nonsense.
 Of course, hummus is a thing, it just doesn’t exist in Greek cuisine.
 It drives me to distraction when I see it parcelled up with tzatziki and taramasalata as ‘Greek’ dips; the labeling, more often than not, in that rather irritating ‘pretend ‘ GRΣΣK font!
 But you will really struggle to find any of the stuff in Greece – unless, that is, you are in a Middle Eastern restaurant.
 It doesn’t appear in traditional Greek cookbooks and Greek housewives probably have never heard of it, let alone know how to cook it.

-I suppose that our perception of the hellenic origins of hummus comes from Cypriot tavérnes in the U.K. The cooking in Cyprus is heavily influenced by its proximity to the Middle East and they have adopted many levantine dishes – one of them being hummus.
+I suppose that our perception of the Hellenic origins of hummus comes from Cypriot tavérnes in the U.K. Cypriot cooking is heavily influenced by its proximity to the Middle East and they have adopted many Levantine dishes – one of them being hummus.

 When you can get hold of the real thing, fáva is so easy to make and always a very welcome mezé.
-It is served either cold or warm, with plenty of chopped onions and a good drenching of olive oil.
-In our house we always give it liberal sprinkle of oregano and black pepper, but others like it with a squeeze of lemon juice and even a scattering of capers.
+It is usually served with plenty of chopped onions and a good drenching of olive oil.
+I like finishing it with a topping of caramelized onions, a liberal sprinkle of oregano, and a scattering of capers.